pratheekrebala/SMPA-SystemsForReporting/README.md

 # SMPA-SystemsForReporting
-Coursework from SMPA 3193 - Systems for Reporting
+Coursework from SMPA 3193 (Spring '17) - Systems for Reporting